Charleston church shooting: Perpetrator

 According to web server logs, Roof's website was last modified at 4:44 p.m. on June 17, the day of the shooting, when Roof noted, "[A]t the time of writing I am in a great hurry."

 An unidentified source said interrogations with Roof after his arrest determined he had been planning the attack for around six months.
 He had researched Emanuel AME Church, and targeted it because of its role in African-American history.
 A friend who briefly hid Roof's gun from him said, "I don't think the church was his primary target because he told us he was going for the school.
-But I think he couldn't get into the school because of the security ... so I think he just settled for the church."
+But I think he couldn't get into [sic] the school because of the security ... so I think he just settled for the church."

 Roof's cellphone and computer were seized and analyzed by the FBI.
 According to unnamed officials, he was in online communication with other white supremacists, who did not appear to have encouraged the massacre.
 The investigation was said to have widened to include other persons of interest.

 Federal prosecutors said in August 2016 that Roof was "self-radicalized" online, instead of adopting his white supremacist ideology "through his personal associations or experiences with white supremacist groups or individuals or others".

-Criminal investigation

 Manhunt and capture

 The attack was treated as a hate crime by police.
 Officials from the Federal Bureau of Investigation and the Bureau of Alcohol, Tobacco, Firearms and Explosives were called in to assist in the investigation and manhunt.

 On the morning after the attack, police received a tip-off from a woman who recognized Roof and his car, a black Hyundai Elantra with South Carolina license plates and a three-flag "Confederate States of America" bumper decoration, on U.S. Route 74, recalling security camera images taken at the church and distributed to the media.
 She later recalled, "I got closer and saw that haircut.
 I was nervous.
 I had the worst feeling.
 Is that him or not him?"
 She called her employer, who contacted local police, and then tailed the suspect's car for 35 mi until she was certain authorities were moving in for an arrest.
 At 10:44 a.m., Roof was captured in a traffic stop in Shelby, North Carolina, approximately 245 mi from the shooting scene.
 A .45-caliber pistol was found in the car during the arrest.